top of page

 The RF heating component increases local blood circulation, which:

-Delivers oxygen and nutrients to damaged muscles
+• Delivers oxygen and nutrients to damaged muscles

-Removes metabolic waste products
+• Removes metabolic waste products

-Supports tissue repair and reduces stiffness
+• Supports tissue repair and reduces stiffness

-Supports fat elimination when physical activity cannot be performed
+• Aids fat elimination when physical activity cannot be performed

 Complementing Traditional Therapy

-Emsculpt Neo is not a replacement for physical therapy, but can complement it by:
+Emsculpt Neo is not a replacement for physical therapy but can complement it by:

-Preparing muscles for active rehabilitation exercises
+• Preparing muscles for active rehabilitation exercises

-Accelerating muscle strengthening between therapy sessions
+• Accelerating muscle strengthening between therapy sessions

-Helping maintain muscle mass during periods of limited mobility
+• Helping maintain muscle mass during periods of limited mobility

 Other Supplemental Post-Stroke Rehabilitation Therapies

-therapy is a prominent supplemental therapy for stroke rehabilitation, offering a newer experience to recovery, making it a novel treatment experience which creates the opportunity for increased recovery outcomes such as improvements in balance, gait, upper limb function, postural control, functionality and more.
-Instead of therapy in your local doctor's office, now you're doing therapy on a beach, or skiing down the slopes, or wherever you wish to be.
-It is customizable to your liking and creates immense amounts of neuroplasticity (your brain's ability to adapt and change positively) especially in the acute time period after a stroke.
+• Virtualis Virtual Reality Therapy: More than just your grandson's weird video game, VR therapy is a prominent supplemental therapy for stroke rehabilitation.
+It offers a novel treatment experience that creates opportunities for increased recovery outcomes, such as improvements in balance, gait, upper limb function, postural control, and functionality.
+Instead of therapy in your local doctor's office, now you're doing therapy on a beach, skiing down the slopes, or wherever you wish to be.
+It is customizable to your liking and creates immense neuroplasticity (your brain's ability to adapt and change positively), especially in the acute period after a stroke.
 You can learn more about VR therapy here.

 Benefits and Considerations of Emsculpt Neo Therapy